ippontech/blog-usa/posts/integrating_civic_into_a_static_serverless_website.md

 };
 ```

 Notice the headers returned if successful.
 These only need to be added if using proxy integration vs standard Lambda.
-Set the origin to where ever the static site is be served at.
+Set the origin to where ever the static site is served at.

 We are using the same signing key from the Civic integration to hash into the color id.
-This could be any server side secret, but now we need to add it to the function environment.
-There's more we need to add to the function config too.
+This could be any server side secret, but it is already available to us.
+Now we need to add it to the function environment, along with a few other configuration details.

 ```yaml
 ...